-B in Figure 1).
-One can use either a general standard corpus such as the British National Corpus to look at differences in, for example, lexicogrammar, between native speakers and L2 learners, or use a more comparable corpus of native-speaker texts, e.g. LOCNESS in ICLE, to compare like with like.
-Let me call this type of comparison an IL-TL comparison.
+A comparison between L2 corpora and TL corpora can also be made (see (B) in Figure 1).
+One can use either a general standard corpus such as BNC to look at differences in, for example, lexicogrammar between native speakers and L2 learners, or use a more comparable corpus of native-speaker texts, e.g. LOCNESS in ICLE, to compare like with like.
+Let me call this type of comparison IL-TL comparison.

-If TL corpora are compared with L1 corpora, it is called a TL-L1 comparison (see (C) in Figure 1).
+If TL corpora are compared with L1 corpora, it is called TL-L1 comparison (see (C) in Figure 1).
 This kind of comparison can be used for describing the target adult grammar system and identifying potential causes of L1 transfer.
 This analysis should be combined with L2 corpus analysis.
 TL-L1 comparison could provide significant information on the influence of the source language on the acquisition of the target language.